 ‘Time is money’, wrote Benjamin Franklin in his advice to a young tradesman in 1748, an adage more relevant than ever in the digital age.
 The greatest ‘time-wasters’ in the corporate world are seemingly innocuous tasks associated with communications.
-For instance, employees waste more than 75 minutes each day juggling multiple channels of communication (emails, phone, instant messages) (Sage Research).
-Failure to contact a co-worker on the first try 36% of the time (Sage Research), accounts for 50% of project delays each week, because a key decision-maker could not be reached at the right time (Forrester Research).
+For instance, employees waste more than 75 minutes each day juggling multiple channels of communication like emails, phone, and instant messages (Sage Research).
+Failure to contact a co-worker on the first try 36 percent of the time (Sage Research) accounts for 50 percent of project delays each week, because a key decision-maker could not be reached at the right time (Forrester Research).
 Inefficiency, duplication and time spent in using isolated channels of communication not only drag down productivity at the workplace, but also reduce the ROI for the technologies.

 Effective communications can result in increased collaboration within the workforce, especially geographically dispersed function groups, leading to greater productivity.
 In an age where employees and clients communicate through different channels (email, instant messaging, VoIP and video conferencing), a unified approach to communication and collaboration is no longer a luxury, rather a vital necessity.

 UC (Unified Communications) has been making impressive inroads across enterprises and SMBs over the last couple of decades.
-According to the Global Unified Communication Market 2015-2019 report, analysts forecast the global UC market to grow at a CAGR of 14.08% over the period 2014-2019.
+According to the Global Unified Communication Market 2015-2019 report, analysts forecast the global UC market to grow at a CAGR of 14.08 percent between 2014 and 2019.

-UC’s growth is spurred by trends defining the 21st century workplace – a mobile workforce immersed in a bring-your-own-device (BYOD) culture, consumerization of IT, increasing use of enterprise messaging, video, and cloud computing.
+UC’s growth is spurred by trends defining the 21st century workplace – a mobile workforce immersed in a bring-your-own-device (BYOD) culture, the consumerization of IT, and an increasing use of enterprise messaging, video, and cloud computing.

 Mobility is also ushering in the growing adoption of hosted UC solutions, to help businesses establish connections with the staff, partners and customers, regardless of time and location.
 Cloud-based and hosted solutions will make rapid strides by 2020, triggered by demand for anytime, anywhere communications.